Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 So you want to know how this script works in depth?
 Mayhaps you want to edit the scripts to work how you want it?
 Sure!
 Here's me explaining how it works.

-install.py is a short script which runs "pip install" commands on the two required packages for this script: selenium and bs4 (beautiful soup). update.py is another short script which opens a browser, goes to the github repository for this script, reads the version file and sees if the users version is the same as the one found in the browser.
+install.py is a short script which runs "pip install" commands on the two required packages for this script: undetected_chromedriver and bs4 (beautiful soup). update.py is another short script which opens a browser, goes to the github repository for this script, reads the version file and sees if the users version is the same as the one found in the browser.
 It knows the current version by checking the hidden "version" file in this folder.
 The script.py is where the user is meant to input their code, when executor.py is ran it will read the code in script.py and reader.py and run them.

 Now, reader.py, the main meat of this project/script:
 First off it gets the "channel.txt" file to get the users channel.
 It then appends "https://www.kick.com/" to the start of it to create the link to that users channel.
-It uses seleniums webdriver to open Chrome and gets the source code of the url.
-Then it just runs an infinite loop that checks for new messages every 0.1 seconds.
-It does this by getting the page source, using bs4 to find the "chatbox" div (the name/id may change in the future) in the source code (which contains the messages), splits that container into pieces to understand where are which messages (if you're wondering what the html jamble means, it's just stuff I found that usually occurs before and after messages in the HTML code and I use it to split the text), it compiles the found messages into a list and then checks if any messages haven't been read yet.
+It uses undetected_chromedriver's webdriver to open Chrome and gets the source code of the url.
+Then it just runs an infinite loop that checks for new messages every set amount of seconds.
+It does this by getting the page source, using bs4 to find the chat div in the source code (which contains the messages), splits that container into pieces to understand where are which messages (if you're wondering what the html jamble means, it's just stuff I found that usually occurs before and after messages in the HTML code and I use it to split the text), it compiles the found messages into a list and then checks if any messages haven't been read yet.
 If one hasn't, the script get's that message, sends it to the message_event function and appends the message to the readenMessages array.

 Aaand that's all I think.
 Please don't judge my choice of names for the variables, I'm really bad at naming variables in my code.
-If there's any confusion and you want to change something, hit me up on Discord at Scorp#1348 and I'll be glad to help!
+DM me on Discord if you need any help with understanding the code!

+My channel: kick.com/37Scorpions
+Thanks to DKnightX91 for showing me undetected_chromedriver!
+Want to support me?
+Just a thanks is enough <3

 Wow, you really read the entire file.
 Nice.
 Have fun now I guess

-My channel: kick.com/37Scorpions
-(I count saying thanks as credit too)